 Static Load Safety Factor

-The static load safety factor describes the relationship between the static load rating C0 (depending on the application, C0a or C0r can be used) and the equivalent static load P0.
-Different static load safety factors are required depending on the respective operating conditions.
-For more precise information, please contact our technical support.
+The static load safety factor describes the relationship between the static load rating C0 (depending on the application case, C0r or C0a must be used) and the equivalent static load P0.
+Depending on the respective operating case, different static load safety factors are to be strived for.
+For more accurate information, please email sales@eb-system.com.

 S0 = C0/P0